A - Z Recycling and Waste Guide

 - some trunk light switches on cars,

-- button-size batteries, and
+- button-size batteries,

-- dairy barn manometers
+- dairy barn manometers,

 - neon signs